rwaldron/idiomatic.js/readme.md

 	* Single line above the code that is subject
 	* Multiline is good
 	* End of line comments are prohibited!

+## Appendix

+	### Comma First.

+	Should be avoided at all costs.
+See: https://mail.mozilla.org/pipermail/es-discuss/2011-September/016805.html
+	Notable: "That is horrible, and a reason to reject comma first.", "comma-first still is to be avoided"